hankcs/AhoCorasickDoubleArrayTrie/README.md

 I compared my AhoCorasickDoubleArrayTrie with robert-bor's aho-corasick, ACDAT represents for AhoCorasickDoubleArrayTrie and Naive repesents for aho-corasick, the result is :
 ```
 Parsing English document which contains 3409283 characters, with a dictionary of 127142 words.
                	Naive          	ACDAT
-time           	554            	290
+time           	607            	102
-char/s         	6153940.43     	11756148.28
+char/s         	5616611.20     	33424343.14
-rate           	1.00           	1.91
+rate           	1.00           	5.95
 ===========================================================================
 Parsing Chinese document which contains 1290573 characters, with a dictionary of 146047 words.
                	Naive          	ACDAT
-time           	269            	56
+time           	319            	35
-char/s         	4797669.14     	23045946.43
+char/s         	2609156.74     	23780600.00
-rate           	1.00           	4.80
+rate           	1.00           	9.11
 ===========================================================================
 ```

-In English test, AhoCorasickDoubleArrayTrie is 1.91 times faster.
-When it comes to Chinese, AhoCorasickDoubleArrayTrie is 4.80 times faster.
+In English test, AhoCorasickDoubleArrayTrie is 5 times faster.
+When it comes to Chinese, AhoCorasickDoubleArrayTrie is 9 times faster.
+This test is conducted under i7 2.0GHz, -Xms512m -Xmx512m -Xmn256m.
 Feel free to re-run this test in TestAhoCorasickDoubleArrayTrie, the test data is ready for you.

 Thanks
 -----